 End-of-life disposal of solar products in the US is governed by the Federal Resource Conservation and Recovery Act (RCRA), and state policies that govern waste.
 SEIA works collaboratively with regulators to reasonably develop implementable regulations and manageable processes for compliance.

 National PV Recycling Program

-SEIA's PV Recycling Working Group is actively developing a national PV recycling program.
-This program will include specific benefits for members who utilize the services of the SEIA Preferred Recycling Partner.
-More information will be available here soon.
+SEIA's PV Recycling Working Group has developed a national PV recycling program.
+This program will include specific benefits for members who utilize the services of SEIA Preferred Recycling Partners.
+Click here to find out more.